tpascarella/sr50/docs/investing/financial-capital.md

 [This course from Radical Personal Finance](https://www.radicalpersonalfinance.com/store/Csp4iJET) is a great tutorial how to borrow money using credit cards without paying interest.
 Raising capital this way is much cheaper than using a personal loan.

+## Purchasing Power

+You only want to invest in things that increase in purchasing power over time.
+This excluded nearly all fiat denominated assets because they are fundamentally linked to the collapsing value of their respective fiat currencies.

 >Increase Your Savings Rate